How to start Brewing? we help you choose

 2: The Brewing:

-1. Steeping grains – Fill half your brewing kettle with water (for a 19 litre (~5 Gallon) boiling vessel, use 9.5 litres of water).
+1. Steeping grains – Fill half your brewing kettle with water (for a 19 liter (~5 Gallon) boiling vessel, use 9.5 liters of water).
 Place the grain bag inside the water as you heat it.
-Let the grains steep for 20 mins or till the water is heated to 170 degree Celsius.
+Let the grains steep for 20 mins or till the water is heated to 170 degrees Celsius.

 Lift the bag from the kettle and remove it when most of the water drains out of it naturally.
 Do not squeeze the bag.
 This will release unwanted tannins.